cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 a single `long` field.
 [This](https://bugs.openjdk.java.net/browse/JDK-8213035) simplified the expression tree a lot, with fewer classes needed for any and all expressions.

-We also [merged](https://bugs.openjdk.java.net/browse/JDK-8213741) the "Stringifier" used for filtering `String` and `Object` arguments into a `String` suited for prepending.
+I also [merged](https://bugs.openjdk.java.net/browse/JDK-8213741) the "Stringifier" used for filtering `String` and `Object` arguments into a `String` suited for prepending.
 This effectively means the number of types we care about when determining whether a shape is unique drops from 10 to 9, which drops off a lot of unique shapes.
 Four argument shapes drops from 320000 to 209952, for example.
 Big drop in theory, perhaps not so big in practice, but even on more realistic applications these optimization started to add up.

+Oh, and I found out we could reduce the number of rebinds we do when applying the same filter to more than one argument.
+[This optimization](https://bugs.openjdk.java.net/browse/JDK-8213478) proved quite beneficial to some String concat usage scenarios, and is generally applicable so might end up being an optimization in other places as well.

 All in all JDK 12 about halved bootstrap overheads on some typical scenarios.

 ### JDK 13: Folding constants

-While there are a few other nice optimizations coming in JDK 13, the one that got me all excited is this one:
+While there are a few other nice little optimizations coming in JDK 13, the one that got me all excited is this one:

 Instead of binding in a simple prepender for each argument and each constant, bind surrounding constants to the prependers for the arguments.
 This prepender will then prepend the suffix